ARCOR ELECTRONICS wire supplier LOGO

 • Contact

 Wire wrapping is one of the oldest techniques for making handmade jewelry.
-As a matter of fact, wire and beaded jewelry made using wire wrapping techniques date back to thousands of years BC.
-The technique of creating wire jewelry is done with some jewelry wire and material similar to wire.
-Wire components are then connected to one another using a variety of mechanical techniques with no soldering or heating of the wire.
-Frequently, in this approach, a wire is bent into a loop or other decorative shape and then the wire is wrapped around itself to finish the wire component making that loop or decorative shape permanent.
-Because of this technique for wrapping wire around itself, this craft is called wire wrapping.
+In fact, wire and beaded jewelry made using wire-wrapping techniques date back thousands of years BC.
+The technique for creating wire jewelry uses jewelry wire and other wire-like materials.
+Wire components are then connected to one another using a variety of mechanical techniques, without soldering or heating the wire.
+Frequently, in this approach, a wire is bent into a loop or other decorative shape, then wrapped around itself to complete the wire component, making the loop or decorative shape permanent.
+Because of this technique of wrapping wire around itself, the craft is called wire wrapping.

-Due to modern technology wire wrapping techniques are not frequently used for mass-produced jewelry because machines can cast (mold) jewelry components faster, more cheaply, and more precisely.
-Currently, the wire wrapping jewelry creation approach is primarily deployed by individuals which results in a creative and custom end product.
+Due to modern technology, wire-wrapping techniques are not frequently used for mass-produced jewelry because machines can cast (mold) jewelry components faster, more cheaply, and more precisely.
+Currently, the wire-wrapping jewelry creation approach is primarily used by individuals, resulting in a creative and custom end product.

 web design by www.advergroup.com